buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 You just wrote data to the blockchain.
 How easy was that?!

 This might *seem* simple, but you just made your mark, quite literally.
 While everyone on Twitter is yelling about monkey pictures, you're BUILDINGGGGGGGGGGGGGGGGGGG.
-What you've learnt in this section - reading and writing data from the Solana network, is enough to a make a $10k product.
+What you've learnt in this section - reading and writing data from the Solana network, is enough to make a $10k product.
 Just imagine what you'll be able to do by the end of this program 🤘

 #### 🚢 Ship challenge - a SOL transfer script
 Now that we’ve worked through sending transactions to the network together, it’s your turn to try it out independently.